imarc/handbook/javascript.markdown

 <section class="intro">
 	<p>
-		This document describes JavaScript coding and style standards employed by iMarc.
+		This document describes JavaScript coding and style standards employed by Imarc.
-		<a href="http://imarc.net">iMarc</a> is a full service web development and design firm with offices near Boston and Silicon Valley.
+		<a href="http://imarc.net">Imarc</a> is a full service web development and design firm with offices near Boston and Silicon Valley.
 	</p>
 </section>

 ## jQuery

-As a standard, iMarc uses [jQuery](http://www.jquery.com) to extend JavaScript functionality.
+As a standard, Imarc uses [jQuery](http://www.jquery.com) to extend JavaScript functionality.

 ## Minification